 That’s not necessarily a bad thing, because it can give a formal aspect to what you write, which is important for job applications, cover letters, professional emails…

-But of course, you don’t need to be that formal when you speak in your everyday life: you wouldn’t talk to your mom like you talk to your company boss, right?
+But of course, you don’t need to be that formal when you speak in your everyday life: you wouldn’t talk to a friend like you talk to your company boss, right?